 Every time someone shares, copies or downloads your content without your permission, you lose revenue.
 While the Internet offers a host of advantages, its nature is such that it makes sharing easy and monitoring extremely difficult.

 In the online arena, traditional copyright laws hold no ground and hence there is a need for an alternative means to protect your eBooks.

 Digital rights management, or DRM as it is commonly known, is a means to protect the copyright of your work online and ensure secure distribution of your digital books.

 DRM for digital books works more or less in the same way as for digital films and music, adding a protective barrier on your digital property to prevent any unauthorized access.

-The Benefits of Using Digital Rights Management for Software (ePub DRM)
+What are Some Benefits of Using Digital Rights Management for Software (ePub DRM)?

 You can secure distribution of your digital books by adding an extra layer of protection with DRM.
 The added layer of security helps to protect rights of your work and prevents any unauthorized distribution, copy or print.

 When you publish digital books online, you have the choice to offer the readers access to the material either for free or behind a paywall.